ansatzcapital/dilib/docs/source/patterns.md

 config mappings/bindings.
 In some ways, this would be a cleaner approach, but it would also be very burdensome for the config author, so we combine them into 1.
-However, if we didn't, one could imagine that this `config` property would be returning a config API/protocol type, hence the name.
+However, if we didn't, one could imagine that this `config` property would return the former config API/protocol type, hence the name.

 So now there are 3 ways to retrieve objects from containers: